OneMainF/time-range-exporter/README.md

 Time Range Exporter
 =====
-Exports current time as a Prometheus metrics.
+Exports the current time as Prometheus metrics.
 Additional metrics may be exported by providing a configuration file.

 ## But....why?